Richardaeld/Fat_Racoon_Kitchen/README.md

 # Fat Racoon - Introduction
 <!-- intro -->
 The Fat Racoon is devoted to helping home cooks provide better meals to friends, family, and our users.
-We provide a network of our and our user's recipes.
+We provide a network of personal and user recipes.
 All these recipes can be searched through with our in app search engine.
-We believe that even without the ideal ingredience on hand, a little taste pairing or extra spice can help make any meal provide a savory experience.
+We believe that even without the ideal ingredience on hand, a little taste pairing or extra spice can help any meal become a savory experience.
 We even go out of our way to provide new chefs with some basic cooking lessons in our lessons section.
 Our chefs know the importance of making the best out of what we have on hand and want to share that liberating experience with other home chefs.
 <!-- about us - community -->
-The chefs of the Fat Racoon started as sleep deprived, nocturnal home chefs that would use the, leftovers ("garabage"), or that one thing that has to be eaten today (We've all done it) to make a meal.
+The chefs of the Fat Racoon started as sleep deprived, nocturnal home chefs that would use the, leftovers ("garabage"), or that one thing that has to be eaten today (we've all done it) to make a meal.
 With practice and study, these meals improved over time but it started with learning fundamental cooking practices, taste pairings, and thinking in parts of a whole.
 We want to help others wisely spend their kitchen time making the best meals they can.
 We offer conventional cooking practice and recipe guidance to help them along the way.
 The Fat Racoon believes that helping to establish a community of home cooks and their recipes in an intuitive search engine will be a boon to home chefs everywhere.
 It helps newer chefs see that not every recipe has to be complicated or convoluted.
 <!-- casual users -->
-For our users just searching for a recipe, we offer several different search methods for them to find what they are looking for.
+For users just searching for a recipe, we offer several different search methods for them to find what they are looking for.
 Users can search our data base by chef, feature ingredient, or name.
 The front page also offers four other methods for users to browse the Fat Raccoon's recipes: by 'Lazy Favorites', 'Grandparent Classics', all of the Fat Raccoon's personal recipes, and search by feature.